Ultra-Long Treasury Bonds: Taking Buy and Hold to a Whole New Level

 It will be interesting to watch as this plays itself out over the next few months.
 There’s almost no doubt the Treasury is going to take some action to ensure that our debt service costs remain as low as possible for as long as possible.
 There’s also no doubt whatever they decide to do is going to cause fluctuations in the Treasury Bond Yield Curve.
 Bond buyers may be enthusiastic about ultra-long Treasury bonds when yields are high, which they’re not today.
 However, in economic downturns when the Federal Reserve is cutting interest rates, (there was a rate cut in July) demand could evaporate.
 No one wants to loan money for 50 to 100 years and not be rewarded for that risk.

 We’ll be keeping an eye on this issue, and keeping you updated, as it unfolds.

 Do you have questions or concerns about your retirement plan?
 If so, we’re happy to discuss your future.
-Fill out the form below or call 913-393-1000 to start the conversation.
+Schedule a complimentary consultation below or call 913-393-1000 to start the conversation.